fluxid/pyhaa/README.md

    local scope - use context directly.
 1. Make it strict - forget about UNDEFINED objects instead raising error about undeclared variable, as this causes more problems than solves.
-1. Use as much of Python internals as possible: compile templates into actually inheritable classes
 1. Yield instead of writing into io objects
 1. Encode into given charset BEFORE compiling template to python code
 1. Disallow class definition, function (at function level) and exception handling in template